hindu-comm/weblogs/manasataramgini/2015/02/2015-02-25_the-doctor-and-the-speech-at-the-right-wing-think-tank.md

 Indrasena: “Did you not read that Svatantrā magazine on your table?”
 Vidrum: “Why?
 It just came in today and am yet to look at it in detail.”
-Indrasena: “Certainly do so\!”
+Indrasena: “Certainly do so!”
 Vrishchika: “Vidrum, thank you for the wonderful dinner and we are sorry you were hit by much more than you asked for.
 But this might help you bring some things to a closure.”
 Indrasena: “Yes, it may be rough but don’t worry we will be there for you.
 Thank you indeed for the great evening.
-I think we better be going – though our kid won’t mind spending all night with his cousins, I am sure they are causing Somakhya and Lootika a lot a of trouble\!”
+I think we better be going – though our kid won’t mind spending all night with his cousins, I am sure they are causing Somakhya and Lootika a lot a of trouble!”

 **◊◊◊◊**